cp3402-students/CP3402-CMS-Assignment-2-Group-A-Baizonn-Learning-Center/site.md

 **To change and add new content**, navigate to pages in the Wordpress dashboard and select the edit option under the page named "Registration".
 Then use the Wordpress block editor to add, delete and alter the content as needed.

 **To edit the slider**, select the slider in the block editor and click "replace" when the image is selected.
 When the last image in the slider is selected, click "add a new slide" in the options.

-## Footer
-**To edit content**, navigate to the "Assignment 2" theme customization, select the Widgets option and click on "Footer 1" to edit the left column, and select "Footer 2" to edit the right column.